Grading System and Satisfactory Academic Progress

 Grading System

-The College uses a traditional four point grading scale.
+Dunwoody uses a traditional four-point grading scale.
 Grade Point Average (GPA) is determined cumulatively and for each semester of enrollment.
 All GPA information is found on a student’s transcript.
-Cumulative GPA must be 2.0 or above for students to remain in good standing.
+A student's cumulative GPA must be 2.0 or above to remain in satisfactory academic standing.

 Calculating Grade Point Average (GPA)